herzbube/libsgfcplusplus/doc/SgfcNotes.md

 This document contains assorted notes about SGFC, how it operates, and the consequences this has for libsgfc++ and/or the library client.

+If you simply want to use libsgfc++ you don't need to read this file, instead [SGF notes](SgfNotes.md) is the document for you.

-These notes can be important to understand the implementation of libsgfc++.
+If you want to develop for libsgfc++ then these notes can be important to understand the implementation of libsgfc++.

 ## Escaping